naash/MithyaEngine/README.md

 # Mithya Engine

-A game engine built with Rust and ECS architecture.
-Intent is to learn Rust by building real systems and iterating on them as understanding improves.
+A game engine built from scratch in Rust, driven by a single goal: learn Rust by building something real and iterating on it until it's good.

 ---

 ## Architecture

 ### ECS
 Entities are plain `u32` IDs.
-Components are data structs attached to entities.
+Components are data structs.
 Systems operate on entities that have specific components.
-No inheritance — behaviour comes from component composition.
+No inheritance — behaviour comes from composition.

-**Why:** Rust's borrow checker makes traditional OOP inheritance painful.
-ECS works naturally with Rust — systems take what they need by component type, ownership is clear, and there are no shared mutable base classes.

 ### Event / Action Pipeline
-Systems communicate through two channels:

-- **Events** — facts about what happened.
-Pushed from `update()`, broadcast to all interested listeners at end of frame.
+Systems communicate through two channels — events (facts about what happened) and actions (deferred world mutations).
+Events are pushed from `update()`, broadcast to listeners, which push actions that execute after all systems finish.
-- **Actions** — deferred world mutations.
-Pushed from event listeners, executed after all systems finish updating.

 ```
 update() → push events
-on_events() → hear events → push actions
+on_events(events, actions, world) → push actions
-execute_all() → actions mutate world
+execute_all() → mutate world
 ```

-**Why:** Systems can't hold mutable references to each other — Rust won't allow it.
-Events and actions solve this cleanly.
-A system signals what happened via an event without needing a reference to whoever cares.
-The receiver pushes an action without needing to mutate the world mid-frame.
-Mutation happens at a safe, predictable point after all systems have finished reading.
-This also makes systems fully decoupled — an audio system can react to `BrickDestroyedEvent` without `BrickBreakerSystem` knowing audio exists.

-### Systems
+### Input
-All systems implement `System` (`initialize`, `update`, `render`).
-Systems that care about events implement `EngineEventListener` and declare which event types they want — only relevant systems are notified, no polling.

-**Why:** The listener pattern avoids systems needing to scan the full event queue every frame.
-Each system declares its interests upfront via `TypeId` — the engine only calls `on_events` when a matching event exists.
+Named input actions bound to physical keys via `InputMapping`. `InputSystem` translates raw key events into `InputActionEvent` — systems respond to actions, not keycodes.
+Rebinding is a config change, not a code change.

 ### Rendering
 Built on **wgpu** (Vulkan/DX12/Metal/WebGPU).
 Shaders in WGSL.
-Pipeline state — blend mode, depth, vertex layout — is compiled upfront, not toggled at runtime.
-Uniforms passed via typed bind groups.

-**Why:** OpenGL uses a global state machine with implicit context. wgpu is explicit — no hidden state, no unsafe, resource lifetimes tracked by Rust's ownership system.
-Pipeline compilation upfront means the GPU has no surprises at render time.
-The explicit bind group model also maps cleanly to Rust's type system unlike OpenGL's string-based uniform locations.

-`RenderingSystem` is the only system that touches the GPU directly.
-Other systems visualise debug info by spawning entities with `Render` components — `RenderingSystem` picks them up automatically.
+UI via **egui** rendered on top of the main pass — games register a draw closure that executes every frame with read access to world state.

-### Assets
+### Physics
-Asset root is configured per-game via `EngineConfig`.
-Games call `load_texture_for_material()` in `initialize()` — the engine has no knowledge of game assets. `RenderingSystem` exposes `load_assets()` as a closure so games receive `device` and `queue` without those leaking into the public API.

-**Why:** Early versions had hardcoded texture paths and material names inside the engine.
-This broke as soon as a second game was added.
-The closure pattern keeps wgpu internals contained inside `RenderingSystem` while giving games full control over what they load.
+Velocity, acceleration, drag, gravity, bounce, max speed.
+Collision resolution uses relative velocity reflection to preserve ball speed regardless of what it hits.

 ---

+## What I Learned so far

+This project was deliberately chosen as a Rust learning vehicle because game engines stress-test every part of the language.
+As a C++ programmer, learning Rust was interesting and its constraints forced me to architecture the engine in a more robust and safer way.

+**Ownership ended null pointer bugs entirely.** Every `get_component` returns `Option<T>`.
+The compiler forces handling of the missing case — there is no way to accidentally dereference a missing component.
+This class of bug simply doesn't exist.

+**The borrow checker is a systems architecture tool.** Early versions of the engine had systems trying to hold references to each other but the compiler rejected all of it.
+The event/action pipeline wasn't a design choice, it was the solution the borrow checker forced.
+A system can't hold a `&mut World` while another system reads it, so mutations are deferred to a point where no borrows are active.
+The architecture is better because of the constraint.

+**`Option<T>` and `Result<T,E>` replace entire categories of runtime errors.** No exceptions, no null checks, no undefined behaviour.
+The compiler won't let you use a value that might not exist without explicitly handling both cases.
+Writing `expect("message")` instead of `unwrap()` forced me to justify every assumption the code makes.

+**Traits compose where inheritance breaks.** `System`, `EngineEventListener`, `Component`, `EngineAction` are all traits.
+A type can implement any combination.
+No base classes, no diamond problem, no vtable surprises.
+The ECS architecture maps naturally to this — entities are composed of components, behaviour comes from which traits those components' systems implement.

+**Move semantics make resource management explicit.** Passing the wgpu `Device` to a function transfers ownership — you can't accidentally use it from two places.
+The GPU resource lifetime is enforced by the type system, not by discipline.

+---

 ## Stack

-`wgpu` · `winit` · `glam` · `serde` · `bytemuck` · `image` · `thiserror`
+`wgpu` · `winit` · `egui` · `glam` · `serde` · `bytemuck` · `image` · `thiserror`

 ---

 ## Sample Game — Brickbreaker

-Built to exercise all engine systems.
-Ball physics, paddle deflection, brick destruction, scoring, lives, win/lose/reset.
+Built to exercise all engine systems end to end.
+Ball physics with constant-speed reflection, paddle deflection, multi-hit brick health system, scoring, lives, win/lose/reset, egui HUD.

-Controls: `Space` launch · `A/D` or arrows move · `Enter` reset
+**Controls:** `Space` launch · `A/D` or arrows move · `Enter` reset

 ---

-## Roadmap
+## Next

-- [ ] Controller / Pawn pattern — player and AI controllers possessing pawns
-- [ ] AI controller — world-aware paddle driver
-- [ ] Self-learning controller — trains to play autonomously
-- [ ] UI system — egui-wgpu replacing current stub
-- [ ] Camera system — replace hardcoded projection
-- [ ] 3D rendering
+Building Pac-Man on this engine to implement classical game AI — A* pathfinding, behavior trees, perception systems — then replacing one ghost's brain with a reinforcement learning agent and comparing the two approaches directly.